Stories

 From our Energy Conservation Assistance Program and our Indigenous Communities Conservation Program we were able to provide more than $1.2 million in funding last year that went towards improving energy efficiency in homes and buildings across 21 First Nations communities.

-Through our partnerships with many First Nation communities in BC, we continue to learn more about their histories, cultures and traditions.
+Through our partnerships with many First Nation communities in B.C., we continue to learn more about their histories, cultures and traditions.
 These mutually beneficial relationships have expanded our learning as an organization about the unique issues First Nation communities face.
 The communities have all taken initiative to reach out to us, which has allowed the opportunity for us to work together and find the best pathways forward.

 Programs to support energy-efficiency projects